Europa League: John Obi Mikel’s Trabzonspor bow to Allan Nyom’s Getafe | Goal.com

-The hosts secured maximum points thank to an 18th minute strike from Angel Rodriguez inside Madrid’s Coliseum Alfonso Perez.
+The hosts secured maximum points thanks to an 18th-minute strike from Angel Rodriguez inside Madrid’s Coliseum Alfonso Perez.

-32-year-old Rodriguez capitalised on the visitors’ sloppy defending to head home Raul Carnero’s cross which beat goalkeeper Ugurcan Cakir who was in goal for the Super Lig outfit.
+32-year-old Rodriguez capitalised on the visitors’ sloppy defending to head home Raul Carnero’s cross.
+The header beat goalkeeper Ugurcan Cakir who was in goal for the Super Lig outfit.

 18' | ¡¡¡¡GOOOOOOOOL del @GetafeCF!!!!, marca Ángel el primero del partido.@GetafeCF 1-0 @Trabzonspor #VamosGeta pic.twitter.com/r9bgJtde8z— Getafe C.F. (@GetafeCF) September 19, 2019

-His compatriot, Anthony Nwakaeme who also made the starting X1 was replaced by Firatcan Uzum with seven minutes left to play.
+His compatriot, Anthony Nwakaeme who also made the starting XI was replaced by Firatcan Uzum with seven minutes left to play.

-Cameroon's Allan Nyom, and Morocco's Faycal Fajr were on from start to finish for Jose Bordalas' Getafe.
+Cameroon's Allan Nyom and Morocco's Faycal Fajr were on from the start to finish for Jose Bordalas' Getafe.

 Trabzonspor would be hoping to bounce back when they welcome Group C opponents, Basel to the Medical Park Stadium on October 3.
 Before then, they will try Sivasspor and Besiktas for size in Turkey’s elite division fixtures.